Mangeshkar family: Asha Bhosle

-Asha Bhosle is best known as a playback singer in Hindi cinema, although she has a wider repertoire.
+Asha Bhosle was best known as a playback singer in Hindi cinema, although she has a wider repertoire.
 Asha, at the age of 16, had eloped with 31-year-old Ganpatrao Bhosle.
 They separated in 1960.
 They had three children and five grandchildren.
 The eldest of her three children, Hemant Bhosle (named after Hemant Kumar), spent most of his early years as a pilot and quit to have a brief career as a music director.
 Later he moved to Scotland, where he died in September 2015.
 Bhosle's daughter Varsha committed suicide on 8 October 2012.
 She was 56 years old and worked as a columnist for The Sunday Observer and Rediff.

 Asha's youngest child, Anand Bhosle, has studied business and film direction.
 He manages Asha's career.
 Her grandson, Chaitanya (Chintu) Bhosle (Hemant's son) is a part of the world of music.
 He is a member of India's first & only boy band, "A Band of Boys".

 Hemant Bhosle's best known compositions were the Kishore-Asha duets, such as Aji Kaho Kya Haal Hai from the film Anpadh, lip-synched by Vijendra Ghatke and Sarika, and Salamat Raho Tum from the same film, lip-synched by Ashok Kumar and Sarika.
 Hemant died of cancer in 2015.
 Hemant's son Chaitanya Bhosle is a singer and has a few albums to his name.

 Asha's first husband, Ganpatrao, was her personal secretary.
 Their marriage failed miserably in 1960.
 Her husband and in-laws mistreated her.
 After a few years of marriage, Asha was turned out by a suspicious Ganpatrao, and she went to her maternal home with two children and pregnant with her third child.
 She continued to sing in films to earn money.
 Asha married Rahul Dev Burman in 1980.
 This was a second marriage for both Rahul and Asha.
 Rahul, six years younger than Asha, had earlier divorced Rita Patel in 1971.

+Asha Bhosale passed away on 12 April 2026, at the same age of 92 as Lata Mangeshkar did.